 (2) School district transportation personnel shall be consulted in the preparation of the individualized education program when transportation is required as a related service and when the child's needs are such that information to ensure the safe transportation and well-being of the child is necessary to provide such transportation.

-(3) When required by the individualized education program, specialized service and door-to-door transportation will be provided based upon the unique needs of an individual child.
+(3) When required by the individualized education program, transportation will be provided based upon the unique needs of an individual child.